 JWD is a Virtual Industrial Design Consultancy with over 30 years of experience in a wide variety of

-industries with long-term ties to other professionals.
-I can offer consulting as an undividual hands-on
+industries with long-term ties to other creative professionals.
+I can offer consulting as an undividual

-contributor or assemble a hand-picked multidisciplinary team for a specific project, similar to the way a
+hands-on contributor or assemble a hand-picked multidisciplinary team for a specific project, similar to the

 It has been my experience that the best results come from small multidisciplinary teams united by a